Laravel-Backpack/docs/5.x/crud-operations.md

 }
 ```

-In the example above, you could just do ```use \App\Http\Controllers\Admin\CustomOperations\PublishOperation;``` on any EntityCrudController, and your operation will be added - complete with routes, buttons, access, actions, everything.
+In the example above, you could just do ```use \App\Http\Controllers\Admin\Operations\PublishOperation;``` on any EntityCrudController, and your operation will be added - complete with routes, buttons, access, actions, everything.

 <a name="access-to-custom-operations"></a>
 ### Access to Custom Operations